chain4travel/camino-messenger-plugin-example-spring-boot/README.md

   - Install Maven from [Maven's official website](https://maven.apache.org/).
   - Verify the installation by running `mvn -version` in your terminal.

-- **mvn package**
-  - After setting up Maven, the next step is to package the project.
-This step compiles the source code, runs the tests, and packages the compiled code into a JAR file.
-  - Use the command `mvn package` to execute this step.
-This command creates a JAR file in the `target/` directory, which will be used in the following steps.

 - **Java Runtime Environment (JRE) 21**
   - The project requires Java Runtime Environment version 21 to run.
 Ensure that JRE 21 is installed on your system.
   - Download the appropriate version from the [official JDK website](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).
   - Verify the installation by running `java -version` in your terminal.

-- **Run the Packaged JAR**
-  - Once the JAR file is created, you can run the project using the Java command.
-  - Use the following command to run the packaged application: `java -jar target/cmb-plugin-0.0.1-SNAPSHOT.jar`.

 - **gRPC 1.58**
   - gRPC is a high-performance, open-source framework for building remote procedure call (RPC) APIs.
 Version 1.58 is required for this project.